ocharles/weeder/README.md

 `roots` is a list of regular expressions of symbols that are considered as alive.
 If you're building an executable, the pattern `^Main.main$` is a good starting point - specifying that `main` is a root.
-Weeder currently doesn't add all exported functions a roots automatically but in many cases `main` from a test suite could be a good workaround for that
+Weeder currently doesn't add all exported functions as roots automatically but in many cases `main` from a test suite could be a good workaround for that

 `type-class-roots` configures whether or not Weeder should consider anything in